gmleeman/UmbracoSpotify/README.md

 (Umbraco login credentials available upon request)

+- AutoFac package used for Dependency injection
-No exception handling has been added yet.
+- No exception handling has been added yet.
 I would use Log4net for logging any exceptions, so that they can be examined later.

-Requirements:

-(Umbraco login credentials available upon request)
+Also a dedicated landing page for exceptions that should be shown to the Web user (to some extent)

+Requirements from CloudNine:

 - The application should be built on top of Umbraco CMS.
 This is a free-to-use CMS, and we want all views, content (except for the content from Spotify), images and navigation to come from Umbraco rather than be hard-coded in the application.